Note

 Create the function app

-The way that you define a function app resource depends on whether you're hosting on Linux or on Windows:
+The way you define a function app resource depends on whether you're hosting on Linux or on Windows:

 For a list of application settings required when running on Windows, see Application configuration.